 HLN have been offering the Soil Testing Program in the area since 2011.
 The program allows landholders in the South West Slopes & Upper Murray regions of NSW to access subsidised or discounted soil tests.
 Soil testing is an important tool in helping farmers make informed decisions to improve soil fertility in both grazing and cropping enterprises.
 The Soil Testing Program can assist you in better understanding your soil fertility; how to measure it, why it is important, interpreting the results and developing strategies for managing or improving it.

 To participate in the program or for more information click on the below images.

 As part of the program, workshops are held in various locations to help you interpret your soil test results, develop management strategies and compare them to the district soil test results.

-In this new project HLN propose to develop benchmark and extension information on key quality and health for our local soils which will contribute to our capacity to influence managers of permanent pastures and achieve better outcomes for groundcover, soil health and productivity.
-A soil biology snapshot will be established for 5 of the region’s main soil types across a seasonal gradient and use our soils database of 1000 soil tests over the past 4 years to create a picture of soil health for 4 different farming systems across the spectrum of management styles.
-There will be more to come on this project in the future.
+This is a 2 year project funded by the Australian Government’s National Landcare Program.
+In this project HLN propose to develop benchmark and extension information on key quality and health for our local soils which will contribute to our capacity to influence managers of permanent pastures and achieve better outcomes for groundcover, soil health and productivity.
+Soil sampling and analysis of our soils database will create a soil health snapshot for 5 of the region’s main soil types and 4 different farming systems across 3 different rainfall zones.